8x8Cloud/Chefless/README.md

 If you're running into a bug, please file an issue on our tracker.

 ## Current issues and limitations
-* Paths for roles, data_bags, and environments are hardcoded in `base_embedded/zero.rb`.
+* Freshly created containers will have an entrypoint command that does not work without the accompanying chef containers.
+This can be worked around by running the container with '--entrypoint=sh' and committing that new container over the original image, as described above.
 * Containers are still somewhat large due to extra packages and features installed on CentOS containers.
+Optimizing for minimal container size is an ongoing proces.

 ## License